In 2022, tuition for full-time students at Virginia Baptist College was $7,176 a year.

-Virginia Baptist College is a private, nonprofit institution, so it has the same tuition for residents of Virginia as it does for residents from other states.
+Virginia Baptist College is a private, nonprofit institution, which means it has the same tuition for students from Indiana as it does for students who live in other states.

 Most schools also have fees to help cover the cost of facilties, like the library, gym and computer labs.